frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise3.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/shooter/s6.webp" style="width:100%">
       <figcaption>6.
 Model the shooter wheel and feeder wheel shaft.
-You can estimate the length first and then set the final length after assembling the assembly.</figcaption>
+You can estimate the length or offsets first and then correct it after completing the assembly.</figcaption>
     </figure>
   </div>